DenysRakhuba/Drawing/README.md

 # Drawing
-Currently supported only in latest versiong of Google Chrome.
+Currently supported only in latest versions of Google Chrome.